 Detox regimens have a wide variety of claims, and some people insist they are beneficial.
 The alleged benefits include improving circulation, eliminating toxins, and stimulating your organs.
 That being said, few scientific studies back up the validity of these claims.

-There is even a niche market within the detox community that has formed around passing urine tests.
+There is even a niche market within the detox community that has formed around passing a screening.
 These cleansing supplements appear to have more validity than their comprehensive brethren, though the process they utilize is effectively dilution.

 Diet and Exercise

-The best option to pass a drug test is diet and exercise.
+The best option is diet and exercise.
 We know this can sound like a hassle, especially if you don’t do these things already, but doing so is the best bang for your buck.

 That is because being healthier correlates strongly with the ability to flush toxins from your system more rapidly.